rootslab/cocker/Readme.md

     , port : 0
     , family : null
     /*
+     * Specify an IPC endpoint, like a unix domain socket, if a string is
-     * If a String is provided, the TCP-specific options above are ignored.
+     * provided, the TCP-specific options above are ignored.
      * For further details, see "Identifying paths for IPC connections" in
      * the /api/net section.
      */